 4. Koh Phangan

-Events to Attend in Thailand in January
+Events in Thailand in January

 Due to the large Chinese population living in Thailand, the Chinese New Year is a grand celebration every year in the country.
 It is also called the spring festival, which is celebrated for almost a week with grandeur and fun.
 Chinatown in Bangkok gets crowded with people dressed up in traditional red clothing for the whole week, with the streets being adorned with lanterns and temples decorated.
-Dragon parades, firecrackers and acrobatic dance shows breathe life into the streets of the Thai capital.
+Dragon parades, firecrackers, and acrobatic dance shows breathe life into the streets of the Thai capital.
 A large variety of Chinese and local delicacies are sold as part of the celebrations.
-The colourful and energetic parade is joined in by all the locals and is closed by her highness, the Thai Princess.
-Apart from Bangkok, the Chinese New year festival is also celebrated in other parts of the country, with the celebrations in Phuket and Chiang Mai being quite popular.
+The colorful and energetic parade is joined in by all the locals and is closed by her Highness, the Thai Princess.
+Apart from Bangkok, the Chinese New Year festival is also celebrated in other parts of the country, with the celebrations in Phuket and Chiang Mai being quite popular.
 This festival is also the time when families come together to spend time and wish each other good luck.

-2. Bo Sang Umbrella & Sankampaeng Handicraft Festival
+3. Bo Sang Umbrella & Sankampaeng Handicraft Festival

-The Bo Sang Umbrella and Sankampaeng Handicrafts Festival is a 3-day celebration that takes place every year on the third weekend in the month of January to honour the efforts of local artisans.
+The Bo Sang Umbrella and Sankampaeng Handicrafts Festival is a 3-day celebration that takes place every year on the third weekend in the month of January to honor the efforts of local artisans.
 As the name of the festival suggests, it is a celebration of the famous handmade umbrellas made from Saa or mulberry bark paper.
 The local craftspeople make stunning handicraft designs and leave them out on display for the entirety of the festival.
-Bo Sang is home to skilled craftsmen who make products ranging from fantastic fans to colourful lanterns and parasols.
+Bo Sang is home to skilled craftsmen who make products ranging from fantastic fans to colorful lanterns and parasols.